berarma/ffbtools/docs/ffbwrap.md

   `--offset-fix`: Proton sets `offset` and `phase` to incorrect values.
 This option fixes it.

+  `--throttling`: Puts a limit to the number of effect commands that can be sent to avoid filling the command queue of the device.
+It helps with issues like effect lag and "full queue" messages in the log.

 ## Examples

 Log calls to a file: